DCT

 VI.
 Other Allegations

-• Willful Infringement: The complaint alleges Defendant has known of the ’309 Patent and its infringement "from at least the filing date of the lawsuit" (Compl. ¶17, 18).
-The prayer for relief requests a finding of willfulness and treble damages if discovery reveals Defendant had pre-suit knowledge of the patent (Compl. ¶VIII.e).
+• Willful Infringement: The complaint alleges Defendant has known of the ’309 Patent and the underlying technology "from at least the filing date of the lawsuit" (Compl. ¶¶17-18), forming a basis for post-suit willfulness.
+The prayer for relief also asks the court to declare infringement willful if discovery reveals pre-suit knowledge of the patent (Compl. p.
+8, ¶e).

 VII.
 Analyst’s Conclusion: Key Questions for the Case